-The endowment effect is a phenomenon in which people place a higher value on something they own compared to something they do not own.
-This can occur even when the two items are identical or nearly identical in value.
+The endowment effect is when people place a higher value on something they own compared to something they do not own.
+This occurs even when the two items are very close in value!

-For example, if you own a coffee mug that you paid $10 for, you might place a higher value on that mug than someone else who does not own it.
-If someone offered to buy the mug from you for $5, you might feel reluctant to sell it because you feel that it is worth more to you than the $5 being offered.
+An example: if you own a coffee mug that you paid $7.12, you may place a higher value on that mug than someone else who does not own it.
+If someone offered to buy the mug from you for $2.87, you may not sell it because you feel that it is worth more.

-The endowment effect is thought to be driven by a combination of psychological and emotional factors.
+The endowment effect is more than your conscious mind, it’s a combination of psychological and emotional behaviors.
 When we own something, we become attached to it and it becomes a part of our identity.
-We may also feel a sense of loss or regret if we were to give up the item.
+Have you ever sold or given away a possession and felt a sense of loss or regret?

-Understanding the endowment effect can be useful for individuals who want to make more rational decisions about their possessions and for organizations that need to make informed decisions about pricing and negotiating.
+Understanding the endowment effect consciously can be useful for individuals who want to make more ration decisions about possessions (small and large) and marketplace value (pricing and negotiating).

 Jump in a watch the FREE video workshop to learn how to give yourself a 10% raise in the next 30 days.